If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 On the other hand, some individuals may have mastered the ability to detect the odor of their enemies from many miles away and conceal themselves accordingly.

-1. Elephants
+1. Elephant

 When comparing two plates of food, for instance, the vast majority of us can rapidly discern which of the two meal plates contains a greater quantity of food.

 However, we are out of luck if the lights are turned off.
-Surprisingly, this does not hold true for elephants!
+Surprisingly, this does not hold for elephants!

 A recent study found that elephants have one of the best and most likely the most acute senses of smell ever documented in a given species.

-In addition, elephants have a highly developed sense of smell that can detect a wide variety of odors.
+In addition, elephants have a highly developed sense of smell that can detect various odors.

 Studies done in the past have demonstrated that African elephants can differentiate between odor molecules that have exceedingly minute structural differences.

-They constantly use the talent bestowed upon them by mother nature in all aspects of life.
+They constantly use the talent bestowed upon them by Mother Nature in all aspects of life.
 For instance, they frequently utilize their trunk to pick up novel aromas and distinguish between various odors.

-2. Sharks
+2. Shark

 The olfactory bulb in this critter’s brain is so vital to its survival and plays such a significant role in its daily activities that it takes up two-thirds of the brain’s total volume.